 Over five million gamers have heard Sjöwall's voice as the singer of the "Rapture Anthem" on the popular video games BioShock and BioShock 2.
 The pop/rock band Sparks invited her to portray the sassy Hollywood Starlet for their album The Seduction of Ingmar Bergman, a role that she reprised for a sold-out live performance presented by the L.A.
-Film Festival at the Ford Amphitheatre in Hollywood.
+Film Fest at the Ford Amphitheatre in Hollywood.
 As a two-time Society of Singers scholarship recipient, she opened for Smokey Robinson at their 16th Annual ELLA Awards honoring Gladys Knight.

 Sjöwall is a two-time District Winner of the Metropolitan Opera National Council Auditions as well as Winner of the American Jenny Lind Competition, the Redlands Bowl Young Artist Auditions, and the Long Beach Mozart Festival Vocal Competition.
 She spent two seasons as a studio artist with Arizona Opera, where she appeared as the High Priestess (Aida), Frasquita (Carmen), Kate Pinkerton (Madama Butterfly), Edith (Pirates of Penzance), Lucy (The Telephone), and Amore (Gluck's Orfeo ed Euridice) as well as covered six leading roles.
+She made her Nashville Opera house debut as the Williamson girl in David Lang's The Difficulty of Crossing a Field in 2012.
 Other roles she has performed professionally include Violetta (La traviata), Liù (Turandot), Gilda (Rigoletto), and Micaëla (Carmen).
 Born and raised in Wisconsin, she holds a B.A. in Political Science from Luther College and a Masters in Vocal Performance from UCLA.